abinit/homebrew-tap/README.md

 The app will then appear in the launcher.

 In the case of the `cask` nothing has to be done.
 The app will be in the launcher.

+## Building bottles
+*This section is for the* `abinit` *maintainers...*

+Homebrew formulae can include compiled binaries, which it calls "bottles".
+To build a new bottle (perhaps for a new operating system or Abinit release):

+1. `brew install --build-bottle abinit --with-testsuite`
+1. `brew bottle abinit --keep-old --root-url=http://forge.abinit.org/homebrew` and note the lines of output it gives you (root_url, sha256, etc.).
+1. Rename the bottle to use a single hyphen (e.g. `abinit--8.10.3.catalina.bottle.tar.gz` to  `abinit-8.10.3.catalina.bottle.tar.gz`).
+On linux, `run sha256sum` on the renamed file, and use the result to replace the bottle hash from previous item.
+1. Upload the resulting file to http://forge.abinit.org/homebrew.
+1. Update the `abinit` formula with the bottle SHA and tag, in the bottle section with the custom URL.

+New installs will then use this bottle.